cr-0w/cr-0w/README.md

 ⭐ Hi, I’m cr0w.
 I'm all about offending security guards.
-I mean...
-Offensive Security.
+I mean... offensive security.
 Yeah, let's go with that one.